 How about some markets and festivals?

-10. Drop by the Saturday market; the market stretches from Piazza Nosetto to the Old Town.
-Visitors can sample unique foods for moderate prices under colorful stalls.
+10. Drop by the Saturday market, which stretches from Piazza Nosetto to the Old Town.
+Under colorful stalls, visitors can sample unique foods for moderate prices.

-11. Bellinzona also hosts a unique Grape Harvest Festival called ‘PerBacco!,’ generally lasting four days.
-Locals and tourists can come together and explore the city while sampling fresh wines from the Ticino region.
-The festival also hosts entertainment and music.
+11. Bellinzona also hosts a unique Grape Harvest Festival called ‘PerBacco! ‘, which generally lasts four days.
+Locals and tourists can explore the city while sampling fresh wines from the Ticino region.
+The festival also features entertainment and music.

 12. Are you an avid shopper?
 There are lots of fascinating stores here.
 You can find a wide range of high-quality, locally produced goods.